stanford-crfm/levanter/docs/Hardware-Agnostic-Training.md

 python src/levanter/main/train_lm.py \
     --config_path config/gpt2_small.yaml \
     --trainer.checkpointer.base_path output/gpt2_small_webtext \
-    --trainer.train_batch_size 256 \
+    --trainer.train_batch_size 256
-    --trainer.per_device_parallelism 128
 ```
 This example command assumes you're starting your training run on 2 GPUs in a [FSDP (Fully Sharded Data Parallel)](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) setup.
-The `trainer.per_device_parallelism` parameter instructs Levanter to distribute the processing of each training batch across multiple accelerators, in this case, across 2 GPUs.
-With this setting, each GPU handles a subset of the training batch, processing 128 examples each, and their combined efforts contribute to the effective handling of the entire 256 batch size.

-We have comprehensive documentation on [getting started with training](Getting-Started-Training.md) in levanter, the [configuration file](Configuration-Guide.md), and [training on your own dataset](Training-On-Your-Data.md) that you should check out for more details.
+We have documentation on [getting started with training](Getting-Started-Training.md) in levanter, the [configuration file](Configuration-Guide.md), and [training on your own dataset](Training-On-Your-Data.md) that you should check out for more details.
 We also have a notebook tutorial on [how to add FSDP to custom architectures](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz) implemented in Levanter with Haliax.

 ### How the Model Checkpoint is Saved
 The frequency of checkpoint saves can be adjusted by configuring the `checkpointer.save_interval` parameter in your training command.
-This parameter requires an integer value, which specifies the interval (in minutes) between each checkpoint save.
+This parameter accepts any reasonable time phrase (15min, 60s, etc), that specifies the interval between each checkpoint save.
 By default, checkpoints are saved every 15 minutes.

 Whenever a checkpoint is saved, Levanter creates a new directory named after the training run ID within the path specified by `trainer.checkpointer.base_path`.
 This directory stores each checkpoint file.
 Every checkpoint file containes: